 And here comes the curveball: learning Logic through fiction!

-This one’s an outside-of-the-box suggestion, but with good reason.
-Sherlock Holmes hands down is the best book from which to learn critical thinking in fiction form.
+This one’s an outside-of-the-box suggestion, but for an incredibly reason.
+Sherlock Holmes is easily best book from which to learn critical thinking in fiction form.
 Nothing else comes even close.
 If you have any suggestions to add, or better, I would really like to hear them because I am always open-minded and would like to read similar books in fictional form since it allows a reader to enjoy leisure time, while also honing the mind simultaneously.

 If you haven’t read any of the Arthur Conan Doyle books, Holmes uses his usual analytical approach that’s incisive in logic and precise in detail to solve every single case he ends up getting involved in.
 Some cases offer more for learning than others, but the book as a whole is something every person should read give that not only does it teach you Logic in a roundabout way, but it does so in an interesting way, too.

 What we as individuals accomplish in life, especially if you want to live life to the fullest, is directly proportional to what we know and are capable of.
-Without robust capabilities an individual is like a leaf in the wind, merely flowing aimlessly in the wind without chosen direction.
+Without robust capabilities, an individual is like a leaf in the wind, merely flowing aimlessly in the wind without a chosen direction.

-It’s never too late to proactively continue one’s education.
+It’s never too late to be proactive about your education.

 Seek to better yourself, every single day; every single step, every single breath.

 Seek to learn every day, from every person, in every instance, through every breath, in every way.

 Not only will that help solidify your intellectual faculties in an ironclad manner, but it will also imbue your life with more meaning than you could ever imagine.